 Mr. Robinson has handled a broad range of litigation in federal and state courts in Washington, Oregon, and Idaho.
 He has tried numerous jury cases, mandatory and uninsured motorist arbitrations, and labor grievance proceedings.
 He is a member of the Washington State Bar Association, Idaho State Bar, and the American Bar Association.

-Mr. Robinson is the former editor of De Novo, a publication of the Washington State Bar Association, and served on the editorial board of the ABA’s Barristermagazine.
+Mr. Robinson is the former editor of De Novo, a publication of the Washington State Bar Association, and served on the editorial board of the ABA’s Barrister magazine.
 He has been a speaker on litigation matters at numerous legal education seminars.
-Among his published appellate cases are: Walker v.
-State of Washington, 121 Wn.2d 214, 848 P.2d 721 (1993) and Birchler v.
+Among his published appellate cases are: Weber v.
+Budget Truck Rental, LLC, 162 Wn.
+App.
+5 (2011), Walker v.
+State of Washington, 121 Wn.2d 214, 848 P.2d 721 (1993), and Birchler v.
 Castello Land Co., 133 Wn.2d 106, 942 P.2d 968 (1997).
 Mr. Robinson serves as a volunteer at the Seattle Emergency Housing Service and is a Boy Scout leader.
-He is currently the Staff Captain of the Seattle Yacht Club and is a member of the Gonzaga University Board of Regents.
+He is currently the Judge Advocate of the Seattle Yacht Club and is a member of the Gonzaga University Board of Regents.